-Most Government backed home loans have an up-front fee.
-Seller contributions can be used to the up-front fee.
+Most government-backed home loans have an up-front fee.
+Seller contributions can be used for the up-front fee.

-USDA Loans – USDA guaranteed loans require a guarantee fee of 2% of the loan amount to be paid up-front.
+USDA Loans – USDA guaranteed loans require a guarantee fee of 2% of the loan amount paid up-front.
 Seller contributions can cover these costs.

 How to Get Lower Closing Costs

 Closing costs vary based on several factors.
-The lender you use, the price of the home, the type of loan you get, even your credit score can affect the amount of closing costs.
+The lender you use, the home’s price, the type of loan you get, even your credit score can affect the amount of closing costs.

 Increase your credit score – Get a copy of your credit report and dispute any errors with the credit bureaus.
 If you have high credit card balances, pay them down below 15% of the art limit to maximize your score.